top of page

 • Putting Land in use: unused and underutilized land and spaces.
 Land stewarts and owners contribute to the community inventory, receiving direct budgetary allocation in return.

-• Efficient Allocation: living spaces, ensuring resources are never wasted and help is always accessible.
+• Essential Allocation: For living spaces, ensuring resources are always accessible.

 Restoring Homes with Local Resources